nginxinc/nginx-basics-workshops/labs/lab3/readme.md

     ```bash
     curl https://cars.example.com
     ```

     ```bash
-    #Sample output
+    ##Sample output##

     curl: (60) SSL certificate problem: self signed certificate
     More details here: https://curl.se/docs/sslcerts.html

-    curl failed to verify the legitimacy of the server and therefore could not
-    establish a secure connection to it.
-To learn more about this situation and
-    how to fix it, please visit the web page mentioned above.
+    curl failed to verify the legitimacy of the server and therefore could not establish a secure connection to it.
+To learn more about this situation and how to fix it, please visit the web page mentioned above.

     ```

-    As you can see, `curl reports with an error` that the certificate is Self Signed, and refuses to complete the request!
-Adding the `-k` switch is `-insecure`, which tells curl to ignore this error - this is required for Self Signed certificates.
+    As you can see, `curl reports an error` that the certificate is not legitimate (because it is Self-singed) and refuses to complete the request!
+Adding the `-k` switch means `-insecure`, which tells curl to ignore this error - this is required for Self-signed certificates.

     Give that a try:

     ```bash
     curl -k https://cars.example.com
     ```

     ```bash
-    #Sample output
+    ##Sample output##
     Let's go fast, you have reached cars.example.com, path /

     ```

     > Congrats!
-You have just enabled TLS on your webserver with only 3 NGINX commands (smiling emoji here!).
+That was easy - you have just enabled TLS on your webserver with only 3 NGINX commands!

 1. Now try it with a browser, go to https://cars.example.com.
 YIKES - what's this??
 Most modern browsers will display an `Error or Security Warning`:

     ![Certificate Invalid](media/lab3_cert-invalid.png)

 1. You can use Chrome's built-in Certificate Viewer to look at the details of the TLS certificate that was sent from NGINX to your browser.
 In the address bar, click on the `Not Secure` icon, then `Cerificate is not valid`, and it will display the certificate.
-Who provided this Invalid Certificate ??  - well, you did.
+Who provided this Invalid Certificate??  - well, you did.

     ![Certificate Details](media/lab3_cert-details.png)